-Proper planning is the key to a successful central vacuum installation:
+Proper planning is the key to a successful central vacuum installation: Completed installation.

 Whether at an existing wash or new construction, it can be accomplished in four simple steps: You begin by installing the vacuum equipment in either an equipment room, adjacent to the point of vacuum, or even on the outskirts of the property.
 This is followed by the selection and installation of the filter separator.
 Then you install the support structures and vacuum manifold, as identified per the construction drawings and in accordance with the manufacturer’s instruction.
 Lastly, electrical systems such as the disconnect, motor starter or VFD, and turbine(s) are wired for use.